 Arches National Park

 This national park is famous for its density in arches; there aren’t any park that has arches as much as Arches National Park.
 It has a Delicate Arch that is 52 feet tall.
 Apart from its height, the most impressive thing is its structure, and did you know?
 It is made up of the distinctive red stone that covers the five national parks of Utah.
 Most of the time, people come here for bicycling or driving along its 18-mile road.
 You can also go for hiking or ranger-led tours that are available for spring, summer, and fall.
-Rock climbing is also possible, but it is permitted only on selected routes only.
+Rock climbing is also possible, but it is only on selected routes only.

 Everglades National Park

-American Falls can be viewed from prospect point park.
+American Falls can be seen from prospect point park.
 If you want to get under the falls either you will have to take a Maid of the mist boat tour, or you can also opt for hiking to the caves of winds under the bridal veil falls.
 To get a breathtaking view of Niagara falls we will recommend you to walk drive across the border and see it from the Canadian side.
 Do you know?
 There is a total of 22.5 million visitors annually at Niagara Falls.

 Redwood forest located in California is the home to the tallest trees on the earth.
 It protects almost 45% of the remaining coast redwoods old-growth.
-Along with the coast redwoods, prairies, oak woodlands, wild rivers, and 40 miles of pacific ocean coastline is also protected by the National Park Services.
+Along with the coast redwoods, prairies, oak woodlands, wild rivers, and 40 miles of pacific ocean coastline are also protected by the National Park Services.
 The best way to explore and admire the beauty of the Redwood forest is through the walk, though the scenic drives are also available for the ones who want to explore grace with comfort.

 Acadia National Park